yamigr/pusudb/README.md

 Example url
 * GET and POST 'http://localhost:3000/[api]/[database]/[meta]
-* Websocket 'ws://localhost:3000'
+* Websocket 'ws://localhost:3000/[api]'

 * api - prefix for the query-string
-* database - the name of the database
+* database - the name of the database, only http
-* meta - define the querying-method
+* meta - define the querying-method, only http

 <a name="put"></a>